DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-29-simplifying-how-we-show-users-how-diverse-their-candidates-are.md

 We changed the titles of the tables to include the word ‘candidates’ so that we do not need to say this in the column headings.
 This helps to make the ‘percentage recruited’ column clearer, since a reference to ‘candidates’ might be understood to mean all candidates recruited.

 We also added a row to each table except the disability type to show data for ‘all answers’.
+This will help users to:

+- compare the number of candidates who applied in a group to the total number who applied
+- compare the number of candidates recruited in a group to the total number recruited
-This will help users understand if an individual answer is higher or lower than the average.
+- understand whether the proportion of candidates in a group who are recruited are higher or lower than the provider’s average

-It does not make sense to add this row to the disability type column, since candidates can select more than one type.
+We did not add this row to the disability type column since candidates can select more than one type.

 We updated the data exports to match the changes we made to the tables within the service.

-### Understanding this report
+### Section about understanding the report

 We added content to the explanation at the end of the page, to say that candidates: